 - Who are the competitors already operating in the area

-It is a different story for CloudKitchens® delivery kitchen as the providers that run them, such as Smart City Kitchens, have done all the research required and have already established a solid foothold in the densely-populated areas where their facilities are.
-This is where businesses that operate out of ghost kitchen save time and can hit the ground running almost immediately.
+It is a different story for CloudKitchens® spaces as the providers that run them, such as Smart City Kitchens, have done all the research required and have already established a solid foothold in the densely-populated areas where their facilities are.
+This is where businesses that operate out of ghost kitchens save time and can hit the ground running almost immediately.

 #5 Hire your staff